txhaflaire/DiskEncrypter/README.md

 Please read through and test this script intensively prior adding it to your production environment, as in some cases the end-user agree's to erase the external disk and losing it's contents stored on it.

 This workflow has been tested against
+- macOS Sonoma Beta 3 (23A5286g)
 - macOS Monterey 12.6 (21G115)
 - macOS Ventura 13.0 (22A380)